Major Taylor: Early life

 Marshall Walter Taylor was the son of Gilbert Taylor, a Civil War veteran, and Saphronia Kelter Taylor.
-His parents migrated from Louisville, Kentucky, and settled on a farm in Bucktown, a rural area on the western edge of Indianapolis, Indiana.
-Taylor, who was born on November 26, 1878, in Indianapolis was one of eight children in the family that included five girls and three boys.
+His parents migrated from Louisville, Kentucky, and settled on a farm in Bucktown, Indiana, a rural area on the western edge of Indianapolis.
+Taylor, born on November 26, 1878, in Indianapolis, was one of eight children in the family of five girls and three boys.
 Around 1887, his father began working in Indianapolis as a coachman for a wealthy white family named Southard.

-When Taylor was a child he occasionally accompanied his father to work.
-Taylor soon became a close friend of the Southards' son, Daniel, who was the same age.
-Approximately from the age of 8 until he was about 12, Taylor lived with the family and along with Daniel was tutored at their home.
-Taylor's living arrangement with the Southards provided him with more advantages than his parents could provide; however, this period of his life abruptly ended when the Southards moved to Chicago, Illinois.
+When Taylor was a child, he occasionally accompanied his father to work and soon became a close friend of the Southards' son, Daniel, who was the same age.
+Approximately from the age of 8 until he was about 12, Taylor lived with the Southards family and along with Daniel was tutored at their home.
+Taylor's living arrangement with the Southards provided him with more advantages than his parents could provide; however, this period of his life abruptly ended when the Southards moved to Chicago.
 Taylor, who remained in Indianapolis, returned to live at his parents' home and "was soon thrust into the real world."

-The Southards provided Taylor with his first bicycle.
+The Southards had provided Taylor with his first bicycle.
 By 1891 or early 1892, he had become such an expert trick rider that Tom Hay, an Indianapolis bicycle shop owner, hired him to perform bicycle stunts in front of the Hay and Willits bicycle shop.
-Taylor earned $6 a week for cleaning the shop and performing the stunts, plus a free bicycle worth $35.
+Taylor earned $6 a week to clean the shop and perform the stunts, plus a free bicycle worth $35.
 It is likely that Taylor received his nickname of "Major" because he performed the cycling stunts wearing a military uniform.

-Taylor left the Hay and Willits shop in 1892 or early 1893 to take a job as head trainer for Harry T. Hearsey's bicycle shop in Indianapolis, teaching local residents how to ride.
-While working at Hearsey's shop, Taylor got to know Louis D. "Birdie" Munger, a former high-wheel bicycle racer who owned the Munger Cycle Manufacturing Company, a racing bicycle factory in Indianapolis.
-(Munger later established the Worcester Cycle Manufacturing Company factory in Worcester, Massachusetts.)
-With a shared interest in bicycle racing, the two became friends and Munger hired the teenaged Taylor to work odd jobs that included sending Taylor to area high schools and colleges to train cyclists and promote Munger's line of racing bicycles.
-Munger had also "made up his mind to make Taylor a champion" and coached him to become a racer.